 Vivint prefers paperless billing and auto-withdrawal (of course).
 You can set this up in your Vivint account online if you like auto payments.
 You can also choose direct invoice billing (snail mail), or you can pay manually online each month.
 We were a bit surprised by our first bill to be honest — and not necessarily in a bad way.
 It just seemed really official and professional; not something we’d expect from a home security company.
 But then again, Vivint is positioned as an industry leader from a customer experience standpoint.

-Did You Know: Vivint offers Flex Pay payment plans for equipment financing.
+Did You Know: Vivint offers payment plans for equipment financing.
 Note that this zero-interest installment agreement covers the Vivint products you purchase, as well as any installation and activation fees.
 However, it does not cover monthly monitoring fees.
 A credit check is also required.
 Have a look at Vivint’s most recent plans and pricing here.

 Installation and Activation Fees